 Effective October 1, 2021, the covered Tier 2 members contribution rate increased from 6.0% to 6.2% of earnable compensation to the TRS as required by statute.
 Effective 10/1/2021, the covered Tier 2 certified law enforcement, correctional officers, and firefighters contribution rate increased from 7.0% to 7.2% of earnable compensation to the TRS as required by statute.
+These Tier 2 member contribution rate increases were a result of Act 537 of the Legislature of 2021 which allows sick leave conversion for Tier 2 members.

-Participating employers' contractually required contribution rates for the year ended September 30, 2022 was 12.43% of annual pay for Tier 1 members and 11.32% of annual pay for Tier 2 members.
-The contribution rates for the prior fiscal year were 12.36% for Tier 1 and 11.22% for Tier 2.
+Participating employers' contractually required contribution rates for the year ended September 30, 2023 was 12.59% of annual pay for Tier 1 members and 11.57% of annual pay for Tier 2 members.
+The contribution rates for the prior fiscal year were 12.43% for Tier 1 and 11.32% for Tier 2.
 These required contribution rates are a percent of annual payroll, actuarially determined as an amount that, when combined with member contributions, is expected to finance the costs of benefits earned by members during the year, with an additional amount to finance any unfunded accrued liability.
-For the year ended September 30, 2023, total employer contributions to the pension plan from the College were \$1,392,000.
+For the year ended September 30, 2024, total employer contributions to the pension plan from the College were \$1,467,000.